URGENT MESSAGE FOR EVERYONE WHO CARES ABOUT WOMEN’S LIVES

 Donald Trump’s nomination of Brett Kavanaugh to replace Justice Anthony Kennedy on the Supreme Court has dire implications across the board, including the real possibility of Roe v.
 Wade being overturned.
 In addition, the recent Supreme Court decision upholding the ability of fake clinics (“Crisis Pregnancy Centers”) to spread lies and refuse to give truthful information about abortion gives a massive green light to the anti-abortion forces that shame, mislead and pressure women to continue pregnancies despite their needs and wishes.
 (See below for more on all this.)
 These are truly appalling times.

 This is not just another “time to fight.”
-It’s been time to fight around women’s reproductive freedom for a very long time and some of us have been doing just that.
-Now is the time to go on the offensive as never before – speaking and acting in bold words and protests in the streets, defending women and providers at the clinic doors, and connecting in multiple ways with our communities and others under attack.
+It’s been time to fight for women’s reproductive freedom for a very long time and some of us have been doing just that.
+Now is the time to go on the offensive as never before – speaking and acting in bold words and protesting in the streets, defending women and providers at the clinic doors, and connecting in multiple ways with our communities and others under attack.
 I will have much more to say on this in the coming months.
 In that context, I want to talk about the connections Choices is making for today and the future.

 When Choices says “Our Specialty is YOU” we mean it.
 That includes not only continuing to develop our own services but also expanding our caring community of other providers and agencies to meet our patients’ needs.
-Choices’ reproductive health specialists offer top-of-the line compassionate care for all gynecological needs, family planning and abortion services, behavioral health counseling and prenatal care.
+Choices’ reproductive health specialists offer top-of-the-line compassionate care for all gynecological needs, family planning and abortion services, behavioral health counseling, and prenatal care.
 But we cannot specialize in everything.
 And I firmly believe we could not offer the continuum of care we do without drawing on the expertise and dedication of many other health providers and community organizations – both learning from them as well as referring patients whose needs we cannot meet directly.

 At the same time, Choices’ education and training work has expanded, including new generations of medical students who come here to intern.
-In today’s political situation this assumes even greater importance.
+In today’s political situation, this assumes even greater importance.
 Education sessions in schools and community centers go on throughout the year.
-Summer always brings new groups of young feminist leaders to Choices to gain a practical and political understanding of the great need and the challenges in women’s healthcare, as well as seeing how personally fulfilling this work can be.
+Summer always brings new groups of young feminist leaders to Choices to gain a practical and political understanding of the great need and the challenges in women’s healthcare, as well as to see how personally fulfilling this work can be.
 We asked one of our summer student interns to jot down her thoughts after a particularly challenging discussion at Choices and include it in this newsletter.

 I invite you to contact us if you provide a service or are part of an organization that would like to connect.